Henry A. Rucker: Early life

 Rucker was born on November 14, 1852, the seventh of fourteen children, in Washington, Georgia.
 He and his parents were enslaved to Dr. William King; Rucker's father was a plasterer and his mother, Betsey (Bessie) Rucker, had some limited autonomy in the household.
+His mother was credited with offering Rucker council and guidance in his youth.
 The family moved to Kensington, Georgia, after the owner died.
 She supervised the children and invalid husband and moved the family to Atlanta after the Civil War.
 Henry Rucker was educated at Storrs School and worked a series of odd jobs before purchasing a house and a barber shop.
 He continued his studies at the Storrs Night School and Atlanta University Academy.
 After dropping out as a sophomore, Rucker joined Jackson McHenry in one of Atlanta's black militia companies in the 1870s.
 Rucker taught in Atlanta public schools before entering politics in 1880.

-A good mother was credited for helping him achieve success as he was, “like steel” tempered amidst the “awful crucible of prejudice and proscription” in the American South.